Java Interview Questions for Freshers, 3, 5, and 10 Years Experience

 StringBufferStringBuilder

 StringBuffer is synchronized, i.e., thread-safe.
 It means two threads can't call the methods of StringBuffer simultaneously.StringBuilder is non-synchronized,i.e., not thread-safe.
-It means two threads can call the methods of StringBuilder simultaneously.
+This means two threads can call its methods simultaneously.

 The String class overrides the equals() method of the Object class.
 So you can compare the contents of two strings by the equals() method.StringBuilder is more efficient than StringBuffer.